lhelwerd/rechu/README.md

 command to synchronize changes in YAML files to the database.

-When you install a new version of this package, there may be database schema changes.
-You should run `rechu alembic upgrade head` to migrate your database to the proper version.
+When you install a new version of this package, there may be database schema changes which need to be applied to continue using the current model.
+After backing up your database, you should run `rechu alembic upgrade head` to migrate your database to the proper version.
 This command will use the database connection configured in your `settings.toml` file.

 Some additional scripts that do not use the database are available in the `scripts` directory in the repository.
 These are mostly meant for experiments,